 A performance measure (PM) is an indicator of the progress made towards attaining desired goals or targets.
 The performance measures incorporated in the 2045 RTP were chosen mainly because they are understandable, sensitive to several transportation modes, and have a nexus to the established regional goals.
 H-GAC's performance categories include Highway Safety (PM 1), Pavement and Bridge Conditions (PM 2), Highway System Performance (PM3), and Transit Asset Management.
-These performance measures and how they apply are briefly identified in Table 3-4, but are described in Appendix P.
+These performance measures and how they apply are detailed in Table 3-4.